ondrah/algo/code/vl04/calculator/README.txt

-This is a C# project that was created with Visual Studio 2017.
+This is a C# project created with Visual Studio 2017.

 The actual code can be found in